J3RN/blog/content/posts/2021-10-14-elixir-behaviours-vs-protocols.md

 warning: function init/1 required by behaviour GenServer is not implemented (in module MyApp.APICache)
 ```

-In other words, the GenServer behaviour specified that modules implementing it _must_ define an `init/1` function.
-The rationale behind behviours is to allow modules to be _interchangeable_.
+In other words, the GenServer behaviour specified that modules implementing it _must_ define an `init/1` function that starts the GenServer process.
 By enforcing the existence of an `init/1` function, the GenServer behaviour ensures that if a module knows how to start one implementation of GenServer, it knows how to start _all implementations of GenServer_.

+This demonstrates the central proposition of behaviours: behaviours allow modules to be _interchangeable_.

 This property of interchangeability lends itself to use with the Dispatcher Pattern.
 Let's say that we are writing an application that takes the name of a product and tries to find a price for that item on an online marketplace.
 We could write our application like so: